How do I find a research position?

 With any interview, it’s important to make a good impression.
 Be sure to dress appropriately.
 Come prepared with a resume.
 Use your campus career center for advice on proper attire and resume best practices.

 Often during interviews, you’ll be asked about your career goals.
 It’s helpful to be able to speak about the steps you plan to take to meet those goals.
 Talk about classes you’ve taken, especially upper-level science courses.
 Speak about your skills, your knowledge of techniques, and the equipment you’ve used throughout your coursework.
 Be prepared to discuss the lab experiments you’ve completed.
-If you’ve done any sort of research—even in your coursework—keep track of it.
+If you’ve done any sort of research — even in your coursework — keep track of it.
 This shows you have experience.

 Lastly, interviewers often ask candidates if they have any questions.
 Dr. Stutz suggests asking something that indicates you’ve done your own research into their project.
 You could ask where they see their research going in the next three years or what challenges they anticipate.
 You could also ask about expectations for undergraduate researchers; do they expect you to work 20+ hours a week?
 Full time over the summer?
 Do they require you to have work study or to sign up for research credits?
 Asking these questions ahead of time can help you plan ahead and determine if this position is the best fit for you.
-Check out these
+Check out these interview resources for more tips.

 Does research experience have to be in a wet lab?